arongas/spring-boot-lectures/Lecture 4 -Web/Lecture 4 -Web.md

   void addBackReference(@MappingTarget Metric metric, MetricDTO metricDTO) {...}
 ```

-- Examples and documentation are needed.
-Using mapstruct is not trivial exercise but over time pays off.
+- Examples and documentation are helpful since using mapstruct is not trivial exercise but over time pays off.

   https://github.com/mapstruct/mapstruct-examples
 ---